Book Four in The Angelbound Origins Series

 “Ha!”
 I grin from ear to ear.
 “I’m so winning this bet.”

 Lincoln and I are always turning things into bets.
 In this case, the winner gets our traditional prize: naming the time and place of our next kiss.
 Normally, this is a big thing since the winner can call their kiss anytime, anywhere, and the loser has to comply.
 When we’re in a formal diplomatic thingy, it can get pretty awkward.
 But since we’re on our honeymoon, Lincoln could call his kiss anytime, and that’s fine with me.
 It’s just the principle of the thing.

 I like to win.

-As a quasi-demon, I have two demonic powers, lust and wrath.
+As a quasi-demon, I get two demonic powers: lust and wrath.
 Lust is the side of me that wants to stare at Lincoln’s abs.
 Wrath is the part that likes to win.
-Guess which side is driving the bus right now?
-I keep my gaze locked on Lincoln’s face as I speak once more.
+Guess which one is driving the bus right now?
+That would be wrath, which is why I’m keeping my gaze locked on Lincoln’s face as I speak once more.
 “Let’s hear it, big guy.”